applandinc/flutter/README.md

-# Ruby on Rails Tutorial sample application
+# Flutter

 ## Reference implementation

-This is the reference implementation of the sample application from [*Ruby on Rails Tutorial:
+Flutter is a fork of the reference implementation of the Rails Sample App from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)